 Cardiovascular Measures - Interviewers measured the systolic blood pressure, diastolic blood pressure, and pulse of Wave IV participants according to a standardized protocol.

-Metabolic Measures - Dried blood spots obtained from a finger prick were assayed for lipids (data to be released 2013), glucose, and glycosylated hemoglobin (HbA1c).
+Metabolic Measures - Dried blood spots obtained from a finger prick were assayed for lipids, glucose, and glycosylated hemoglobin (HbA1c).

 Measures of Inflammation and Immune Function - High sensitivity C-reactive protein (hsCRP) and Epstein-Barr virus (EBV) were assayed in dried blood spots.